 1988 Oct.
 29: At T-51 seconds before the scheduled liftoff, the automated processing system issued an emergency command after it has detected a problem in the launch sequence.
 The State Commission made the decision to postpone the launch until Nov.
 15, 1988.

 1988 Nov.
-15: 06:00:02 Moscow Time: The Energia super-heavy booster carrying an unmanned Buran reusable shuttle blasted off from Baikonur.
-206 minutes or two orbits later, the Buran automatically landed at the Yubileiniy airfield at Site 251 in Baikonur.
+15: 06:00:02 Moscow Time: The Energia super-heavy booster carrying an unmanned Buran reusable shuttle lifts off from Baikonur.
+Two orbits or 206 minutes later, the Buran automatically landed at the Yubileiniy airfield at Site 251 in Baikonur.

 1988 Dec.
-21: The Antonov-225 Mriya super-heavy transport aircraft, designed to transport the Buran orbiter, conducted its first test flight.
+21: The Antonov-225 Mriya super-heavy transport aircraft, designed to transport the Buran orbiter, conducts its first test flight.

 1989 May 13: The Antonov-225 Mriya super-heavy transport aircraft conducted its first flight carrying the Buran orbiter.